atlas-brown/rt/implementation.md

 **Final States:**
 - For any start mode states $(\text{start}, q_i, s_1, \emptyset)$, if $s_1$ does not contain any final states in the NFA, then it will be a final state.
 - For any match mode states $(\text{match}, q_i, s_1, s_2)$, if $s_1$ does not contain any final states in the NFA, then it will be a final state.
+- The initial state is a final state.

 The final FST is the composition of the two FSTs.

+**Whole Stream Reasoning:** The above composed FST is a functional FST.
+We can transform it into a whole-stream-based-to-whole-stream-based FST: for all final states, add a transition that accepts "\n" and outputs epsilon to the initial state.

 #### No Operation-Related Flags

 **Pattern:** `grep <pattern-related-flags> <pattern>`

+`<pattern>`'s alphabet does not contain "\n".
 **Implementation Approaches:**

 **Preprocessing:** Eliminate the pattern-related flags (`-w`, `-x`) and make sure each disjunct of the expression has at most one start anchor and one end anchor.
 For example, the pattern `(^|[^[:alnum:]_])((^a)|(b$))([^[:alnum:]_]|$)` should be transformed to `(^a([^[:alnum:]_]|$))|(^|[^[:alnum:]_])b$`.
 Then add `.*` as prefix to each disjunct which does not have a start anchor, and add `.*` as suffix to each disjunct which does not have an end anchor.
 Then remove all the start anchors and end anchors.
 Then eliminate `-E` and `-i` flags to get the NFA of the pattern.